[Toy Review] Lovense Lush 4

 [Toy Review] Womanizer OG Pleasure Air G-Spot Stimulator

 Every now and then, I will encounter a sex toy that leaves me scratching my head in a “I don’t really know what this is” sort of way.
-Womanizer’s new OG (the Womanizer OG Pleasure Air G-Spot Stimulator, to give it its full title) is one such product.
+The new Womanizer OG Gspot stimulator, which I received to review this week, is one such product.

 I find the concept of this toy confusing, and the execution even more so.